Determination of $|V_{cb}|$ using $B\to D\ell\nu_\ell$ Decays at Belle II

 In the fit, we consider five components: $B\to D\ell\nu_\ell$~signal, feed-down background from the decay $B\to D^*\ell\nu_\ell$, combinations with a correctly reconstructed $D$~meson that does not originate from a $B\to D^{(*)}\ell\nu_\ell$~decay (``true $D$"), and combinatorial background in which the $D$~meson is misreconstructed (``fake $D$").
 Finally, candidates from non-$B \bar B$ events from processes such as $e^+ e^-\to q\bar q$ ($q=u,d,s,c$) and $e^+e^-\to\tau^+\tau^-$ are combined into the continuum background category.
 The fit templates for all components are derived from simulation, with systematic uncertainties incorporated through nuisance parameters that modify both the template shape and normalization.
 The nuisance parameters are varied in the fit together with the signal and background yields~\cite{Heinrich:2021gyp}.

-The fit is performed simultaneously in 10~bins of $w$ using the bin boundaries defined in Sec.~\ref{sec:w}, in the electron and the muon samples, and for the charged and the neutral modes, to determine the differential decay widths $\Delta\Gamma_i/\Delta w$ of the $D^0e$, $D^0\mu$, $D^+e$ and $D^+\mu$ sub-samples.
-The effects of bin-to-bin migration due to $w$ resolution, which can reach the level of $20\%$ between neighbouring bins, are accounted for by constructing signal templates based on their generated values of $w$.
+The fit is performed simultaneously in ten bins of $w$ using the bin boundaries defined in Sec.~\ref{sec:w}, in the electron and the muon samples, and for the charged and the neutral modes, to determine the differential decay widths $\Delta\Gamma_i/\Delta w$ of the $D^0e$, $D^0\mu$, $D^+e$ and $D^+\mu$ subsamples.
+The effects of bin-to-bin migration due to $w$ resolution, which can reach the level of $20\%$ between neighboring bins, are accounted for by constructing signal templates based on their generated values of $w$.

 The multiplicative nature of efficiency corrections and global normalization factors can cause a bias when averaging across bins~\cite{DAgostini:1993arp}.
 To mitigate this effect, the average across modes is obtained directly from the simultaneous fit by linking the signal normalization parameters across channels.
-For the determination of branching fractions in individual modes and for tests of lepton flavour universality, the fit is performed with separate signal normalization parameters for each subsample.
+For the determination of branching fractions in individual modes and for tests of lepton flavor universality, the fit is performed with separate signal normalization parameters for each subsample.

 The fit determines the differential decay width $\Delta\Gamma_i/\Delta w$ in the $i^\mathrm{th}$ bin of $w$,

 which are treated as free parameters in the fit.
 Here, $B$ stands for either $B^+$ or $B^0$ and $N_B$ is the number of $B$~mesons in the experimental data sample,